-If you've had an online store for a while, you know that running a successful ecommerce business isn't stress-free.
-You have to make decisions about your products, customer experience, marketing and advertising strategies, and more.
+If you've had an online business for a while, you know that running a successful ecommerce business isn't stress-free.
+You have to make decisions about your products, customer experience, marketing, and advertising strategies, and more.
 Many times, those decisions are even based on gut instinct.

 What Is Ecommerce Analytics?